 Sound and Graphics

-Not long after the CPC 464 came out, I switched from the Sinclair ZX Spectrum to the Commodore 64.
 The CPC 464 had a 3-channel sound chip, which gave it much better sound than the ZX Spectrum.
-But it wasn’t really a match for the SID chip found in the Commodore 64.
+But it wasn’t really a match for the SID chip found in the Commodore 64, with its synth-like features.

 The CPC 464’s BASIC had some unusual and interesting features, such as the ability to perform timed events, using the EVERY command.
 I don’t remember seeing that in any other implementations of BASIC back then.